Interplay between altermagnetism and topological superconductivity on an unconventional superconducting platform: Introduction

 \section{Introduction}

 Altermagnetism, a recently established form of magnetic order, bridges the gap between ferromagnetism and antiferromagnetism~\cite{Sinova2022b,sinova2022,Turek2022}.
 While exhibiting zero net magnetization, a characteristic often associated with antiferromagnets, it simultaneously induces spin-split electronic band structures—a hallmark of ferromagnetism.
-This unique feature has sparked significant interest within both theoretical and experimental condensed matter communities~\cite{Sinova2022b,sinova2022,McClarty2024,Turek2022,ghorashi2023,Papaj2023,Sun2023,Ouassou2023,Zhu2024,Zhang2024,Wei2024,Mazin2022,Beenakker2023,Li2023,Sun2023b,Hodt2024,Zhu2023,Fernandes2024,Das2023,Chakraborty2024,mondal2024,dasroy2024}.
-The intriguing nature of altermagnetism extends further since its textures manifest as higher-harmonic orders in momentum space (e.g., $d-$, $f-$, $g-$wave), thus providing the previously lacking magnetic analogs to unconventional superconducting (SC) orders, such as $p-$, $d-$, $f-$wave, etc. This opens exciting avenues for exploring novel material properties and functionalities, which requires further understanding of the underlying mechanisms governing altermagnetism and its potential applications.
+This unique feature has sparked significant interest within both theoretical and experimental condensed matter communities, with works focusing on purely altermagnetic features~\cite{Sinova2022b,sinova2022,Turek2022,McClarty2024,Sun2023b,Hodt2024,Das2023}, various superconductor responses to an altermagnetic state \cite{Mazin2022,Beenakker2023,ghorashi2023,Papaj2023,Sun2023,Li2023,Li2024,Zhu2023,Ouassou2023,Zhu2024,Zhang2024,Wei2024,Chakraborty2024,mondal2024,maeda2025-arXiv,Hong-PRB2025}, and electronic topology in the presence of altermagnetism~\cite{Fernandes2024,dasroy2024}.
+The intriguing nature of altermagnetism extends further since its textures manifest as even-momentum higher-harmonic orders (e.g., $d-$, $g-$wave), thus providing the previously lacking magnetic analogs to unconventional superconducting (SC) orders, such as $d-$, $g-$wave, etc. This opens exciting avenues for exploring novel material properties and functionalities, which requires further understanding of the underlying mechanisms governing altermagnetism and its potential applications.